 You wonder if you will be blamed by others for everything that has happened and if you should love or hate your partner who strayed.

-You don't know how to approach your cheating husband or cheating wife, you don't want to make things worse by doing the wrong thing!
+You don't know how to approach your cheating husband, cheating wife, or partner.
+You don't want to make things worse by doing the wrong thing!

 After a few hours of shock, you feel emotional paralysis setting-in.
 Caring for your children is overwhelmingly difficult.
 You can't seem to concentrate on anything.
 Work... impossible!